Laugharne/Token-Metadata-with-Token-Extensions-on-Solana/README.md

 - [00:15:00](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=900) ➜ helper actually comes from the SPL token
 - [00:15:02](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=902) ➜ metadata package as well and we can pass
 - [00:15:04](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=904) ➜ in all the information we need like our
-- [00:15:07](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=907) ➜ metadata account which is our mint dopu
+- [00:15:07](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=907) ➜ metadata account which is our mint dot
 - [00:15:10](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=910) ➜ key we need our program ID which is
 - [00:15:13](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=913) ➜ token 22 the token extension program the
 - [00:15:17](https://www.youtube.com/watch?v=l7EyQUlNAdw?t=917) ➜ update Authority and this one is super